Against the Stream Teachers

 Pablo Das is empowered to teach Vipassana meditation and Buddha Dharma by the Against the Stream Buddhist Meditation Society founder Noah Levine.
 He teaches regularly at A.T.S. centers in Los Angeles and at various A.T.S. groups and in retreat settings nationwide.
 Professionally, he works as a mindfulness based wellness, nutrition and recovery coach integrating mindfulness practices and Buddhist principles in his private "in person" (and phone based) counseling work.
 Pablo is an advocate for a Gay Lesbian Bisexual Transgender and "other identified" voice in american Buddhism.
 He is also a Buddhism inspired indie-folk (antifolk) musician who tours nationally and can be found transforming monotonous Buddhist chants into indie rock retreat hits.

 JoAnna Harper has been exploring and practicing multiple traditions since 1999.
 In 2005, her focus landed on Buddhism and Vipassana meditation, which is the premise for most of her current teaching.
-Although her main focus is on working with youth through her bi-weekly children’s and teen sanghas, teen day long retreats, residential retreats and work in the juvenile justice system, she is also co -teaching adult residential retreats as well as leading a 'Year to Live' practice and teaching one-on-one sessions.
-Her favorite teaching tools are working in Council and relational mindfulness.
-She is a recent graduate of Noah Levine’s teacher training program and is trained through the Ojai Foundation as a Council facilitator.
+She teaches; adult and teen weeklong silent retreats, day longs and weekly classes, and works with at risk youth and non at risk youth in institutional and school settings.
+She has been trained in council facilitation with the Ojai Foundation, is a graduate of Noah Levine’s Against the Stream teacher training and is currently in the Spirit Rock/IMS/IMC four-year teacher training.
 She is the grateful mother of CJ and Harris - her main inspirations.

 Mary Stancavage has practiced meditation, yoga, and cultivated a spiritual practice for over 25 years.
 She began studying with Noah Levine in 2005, and in 2009 completed his first teacher training program.
 She currently serves as Director of Against the Stream Buddhist Meditation Society.
 She has taught meditation at recovery centers in Los Angeles, has co-facilitated Year-to-Live groups since 2008, and has a weekly class at ATS.
 She completed the Buddhist Chaplaincy Program at the Sati Center and served as volunteer chaplain at Hollywood Presbyterian Medical Center.
 Mary sits on the board of the Buddhist Insight Network, and the Buddhist Recovery Network.
 In addition, Mary has a Masters from UCLA, and worked as an archaeologist in the Middle East.